learn-co-curriculum/learn-expert-doing-a-shift/README.md

 ## One on one support

 The one on one support model is based around giving each student a small bit of your time, but all of your attention.
-We accomplish this by having one learn expert on the shift act as dispatcher and the rest providing the one on one support.
+We accomplish this by having one Technical Coach on the shift act as dispatcher and the rest providing the one on one support.

 - Go into Flatiron Staff Slack - #learn-experts
 - Type `@qbot in <role>` to log into your shift.
 You can either log in as `sync` or `dispatch`.
 If you're just starting out, you'll do `sync` and as you learn, you can hop on dispatch.
-- Go to the [Learn Expert Chat](https://learn.co/expert-chat) window.
+- Go to the [Expert Chat](https://learn.co/expert-chat) window.
 It shows you all questions for the batches that we support.
 If a question is in expert chat, we support that batch.

 ### Dispatcher

 If this is the first shift of the day, the experts on will have to decide between them who the dispatcher is.
 From there on out, the dispatcher is in charge of handing this roll off either sometime during their shift or at the end of their shift.

-The Learn Expert on dispatch greets all incoming chats and gets some preliminary information on them.
+The Technical Coach on dispatch greets all incoming chats and gets some preliminary information on them.

 If the issue is a simple question with a discrete answer (e.g. "What's the difference between `#find` and `#detect` in ruby?"), you can feel free to just answer it and/or direct them to a resource (e.g. "They're the same thing :) As you can see here: https://ruby-doc.org/core-2.2.3/Enumerable.html#method-i-detect they're used interchangeably.").
 Similarly, if the issue is solved by something in the Help Center, link them to the doc before linking the student to an expert.